Learning Beyond the Classroom

 TOO CLEVER TO BE DYSLEXIC

 Dyslexia is not tied to measurements of intelligence.
 In fact, dyslexia is commonly associated with above-average intelligence.
-That’s why parents and teacher are often baffled when a child who is obviously smart and capable struggles with reading and writing.
+That’s why parents and teacher are often baffled when a child who is obviously smart and capable struggles with reading, writing, maths, social relationships and organisational skills.

 But parents are often obstructed when seeking help for their child in school.
 When they raise questions about their child’s struggles, they are often told that their child is “too clever” to have dyslexia.
 Sometimes even when the child is tested for learning difficulties, the result is that the child doesn’t test badly enough to qualify for services.